dieharders/ai-menu-generator/INFO.md

 - ❌ Chat prompt Q&A per menu.
 Use Google AQA model to perform Attributed Question-Answering tasks over a document.

+- ❌ Add credits to account to use image generation.

+- ❌ Optional: Commit some default menu data (min 3) and provide links in the list.

+- ❌ Optional: Add company details card above sections.

 - ❌ Optional: Implement react toast for UI messages.

   - Show a loading menu (in center view) after clicking "generate".
 Hide all other UI and only display progress in toast.
 Provide a "cancel" button to back out to home page and cancel all outgoing requests.

-- ❌ Optional: Display link to any existing data near the search tool on home page.
-Clicking link takes you to that site.

-  - Commit some default menu data (min 3) and provide a link in the list.

 - ❌ Optional: Convert existing website to Next.js (openbrew website already has similar setup, use app router).